Powder Coating Rx

-Supplied by Wagner Systems Inc. (Carol Stream, IL), the spray system features two booths and a quick-change powder feed system.
+Supplied by Wagner Industrial Solutions (Carol Stream, IL), the spray system features two booths and a quick-change powder feed system.
 The powder feed center is important, because Stryker sprays six primary colors—yellow, black, textured black, red, gray and opal.
 Yellow is the Stryker color for EMS units; other colors are intended to blend in more in hospital settings.

 “The primary colors we paint are opal and gray,” Rines says.
 “Those are reclaimed.
 Other colors are spray-to-waste, because we spray them basically on-demand.
 When our customers need one of those colors, we’ll fit it on one of the lines spraying opal or gray at the time.”

 “I think of it as one spray system but with two booths,” Birkmeier explains.
 “We have two operators, two booths, and one spray system controlled by a powder feed center.
 Everything we manufacture here goes through the system, and we promised our customers—our assembly and fabrication teams—every color every hour.
 We’re certainly able to do that even though we don’t do it right now.”
 Because assembly teams still operate on a batch system, color changes don’t occur that frequently, he explains.